Abhijitt25/Parking-At-Tips/SRS.md

 ## OBJECTIVE (Purpose) :
 * Smart Parking In Metropolitian Cities is a parking guidance and reservation system in towns.
 Looking for spaces to park can be really hectic in busy town in regard to walking distance to your destination from your vehicle, safety of the vehicle, payment for the service among others.
 If one happens to be a stranger in town it gets more difficult to operate around the town.
 The system solves all this parking cycle issues.

-* In urban areas parking is the biggest issue which leads to impact on environment(increase in noice as well as air pollution).If we will provide them the right webapp which will help to find the parrking areas along with available paces,it will help to reduse the traffic issue,control the pollution and save the time also.
+* In urban areas parking is the biggest issue which leads to impact on environment(increase in noice as well as air pollution).If we will provide them the right webapp which will help to find the parrking areas along with available paces,it will help to reduse the traffic issue,control the pollution and save the time and fuel also.

 ## SCOPE :